CaliberMC/Buildify/DESCRIPTION.md

 ### Block Picker _(creative only)_:
 The crown jewel and original purpose of the mod.
 The Block Picker allows for easy selection of all related blocks to the one you are currently holding.
 The vanilla block families are used by default but if installed with a compatible mod, like [Caliber Mod](https://modrinth.com/mod/caliber-mod), it will display a wide range of block shapes that are of the same type in a nice radial GUI.
 Just press **(V)** by default to access the Block Picker while holding any block in creative mode.

-The Block Picker was inspired by Conquest Reforged but I have made it available for anyone to use and have made it easy for other mods to include compatibility with their mods too.
-Players can also customize the their own Block Picker lists using data packs.
-Check out the wiki on github for more info.
+The Block Picker was inspired by Conquest Reforged, but I have made it available for anyone to use and have made it easy for other mods to include compatibility with their mods too.
+Players can also customize their own Block Picker lists using data packs.
+Check out the wiki on GitHub for more info.

 ![Block Picker](https://cdn.modrinth.com/data/cached_images/4202a7bd81262f2a7d27e88c244cd583e6e34c1d.png)